Grade Level: 9-12

 - No reference materials, visual aids, or electronic devices may be brought to or used during the preparation or performance.

 - The competitor has five minutes to interact with a panel of judges and demonstrate in a clear and effective way how he/she would solve the problem.
-This is a role-play event with open exchange between the participants and the judges throughout the presentation.
+This is a role-play event with an open exchange between the participants and the judges throughout the presentation.

 - A timekeeper will stand at four minutes and again at five.
 The role-play concludes at the end of five minutes.